aosp-mirror/platform_system_core/init/README.md

 `start <service>`
 > Start a service running if it is not already running.
+  Note that this is _not_ synchronous, and even if it were, there is no guarantee that the operating system's scheduler will execute the service sufficiently to guarantee anything about the service's status.

+> This creates an important consequence that if the service offers functionality to other services, such as providing a communication channel, simply starting this service before those services is _not_ sufficient to guarantee that the channel has been set up before those services ask for it.
+There must be a separate mechanism to make any such guarantees.

 `stop <service>`
 > Stop a service from running if it is currently running.